Sign outside Deming Italian restaurant stirs up controversy

 “Blame China,” that’s what a big sign in front of Forghedaboutit Southwest Italian, in Deming says.
 “We are not racist, we are not bigots,” said Kimberly Yacone, the owner of the Italian eatery.
 “This thing came from China, it’s a known fact,” said Yacone.

 Yacone says she and her husband Robert, blame the Chinese government for their inability to keep their Deming restaurant open.
 “When we say blame China, yeah!
 That’s where it came from,” said Yacone.
-“We’re not blaming Chinese American people,” she told KRQE.
+“We’re not blaming Chinese American people,” she told KRQE News 13.

 Up until the pandemic, the Yacone’s restaurant had been open in Deming for eight years.
 Now, like so many restaurants in New Mexico, they’re having a hard time finding staff to run the place.
 “When people are making more on unemployment than they are going back to work, it’s hard to find help,” said Yacone.

-But people on social media don’t agree with her.
-In the past few days, some bad reviews have come up on their Facebook page from people who say they refuse to support their business and calling them bigots.
+However, people on social media don’t agree with her.
+In the past few days, some bad reviews have come up on their Facebook page from people who say they refuse to support their business and call them bigots.
 Yacone says she’s received calls too, defending their stance.
 “It’s just ridiculous to say that we’re racist,” she said.

 We asked her if they have any intent on taking the sign down, but Yacone says the sign will remain up.
 “It is what it is,” she said.